JasonLam1218/ascii_converter/README.md

 *   **Image Loading & Processing**: Loads various image formats, converts them to grayscale, and resizes them for optimal ASCII art generation.
 *   **Customizable Output**: Allows setting the output width of the ASCII art.
 *   **Flexible Output**: Display ASCII art directly in the terminal or save it to a `.txt` file.
+*   **Web Interface**: Provides a user-friendly web interface for uploading images and viewing ASCII art in a browser.

 ## Installation